 Junior Year - Experience

-- Adjust your study and time management habits to meet these new expectations.
-Be sure to ask your professors about the best ways to study for their class and prepare for tests early in the quarter.
-If it is a subject you are particularly interested in, ask what resources they would suggest for further research.
+You will begin taking upper division courses in your major, which are more in-depth and have greater challenges and rigor.
+Adjust your study and time management habits to meet these increased expectations.
+Ask your professors about the best ways to study for their class and prepare for tests early in the quarter.
+For subjects you are particularly interested in, ask what resources they recommend for further research.

 Continue to build relationships with advisors and professors, especially in your major